w3com-sas/boom/README.md

 #### Get the repo

 Now that you have retreived the manager, use it to get the repo for your entity.
-You must type the namespace to your entity, minus the `AppBundle\HanaRepository` part :
+You must type the namespace to your entity, minus the `App[Bundle]\HanaRepository` part :

 ````php
 $repo = $manager->getRepository('MyTable');
 $repo2 = $manager->getRepository('Namespace\Entity');
 ````

-If you wrote a custom repo, it will be instanciated, and if you didn't, you will get a `AppBundle\HanaRepository\DefaultRepository` object.
+If you wrote a custom repo, it will be instanciated, and if you didn't, you will get a `W3com\BoomBundle\HanaRepository\DefaultRepository` object.

 #### Finding objects